Anthonytr/simple-constitution/source/articles/article1-section3.html.md

   liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.
 ---
 Members of the Senate are elected every 6 years by their respective State's legislature, although after the 17th amendment Senators are elected by the people of their respective state.
-There are 2 Senaters for every state, regardless of the state's population.
+There are 2 Senators for every state, regardless of the state's population.

 You must meet the following requirements to be elected to the Senate: